The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 "No one will agree unless..."

 Then there were the peacemakers, like the elderly Ben Franklin.
 They listened to the room.
-They heard the small states screaming they'd be devoured, and the large states demanding influence proportional to their size.
-These men knew that the perfect logical machine was useless if half the room walked out.
-Their genius was relational rather than theoretical.
+The small states cried out, fearing they'd be devoured.
+Meanwhile, the large states insisted on influence matching their size.
+These men knew that the logical plan was useless if half the room walked out.
+Their genius was relational.

 Their primary question: "What does the other person need to feel like they belong here?"